 It really doesn’t take much work to keep the Accademia clean, but there are a few tasks you’ll have to get used to performing on a daily basis.
 For starters, keep the Accademia looking its shiny best by wiping it down with a damp cloth.

 The brew group, drip tray and used grounds container are all easy to remove and can be rinsed under warm water.
 Of course, avoid using soap of any kind and definitely forget about putting them in the dishwasher.
-Once a month, run the machine’s brew group cleaning cycle using Gaggia cleaning tablets.
-Don’t skimp on this or else you’ll notice a definite drop in coffee quality!

 Although the automatic milk carafe is self cleaning, you should take it apart and rinse all the components thoroughly at the end of each day.
 As for the commercial style steam wand, I’ll trust that you’re wiping it off with a damp cloth after each use.
 Still, consider soaking it in dairy cleaner every once in a while.

 Just know, if you aren’t using a water filter, you’ll need to descale the Accademia on a fairly regular basis.
 Conveniently, the machine will let you know when the time has come and the whole process takes around half an hour.
-The manufacturer recommends using Gaggia Descaler Solution, but whether you decide to use a cheaper alternative is entirely up to you.

 Gaggia Accademia Specifications